lolo859/vodka-dev/docs/vodka-lib-usage.md

 ---

+#### `struct vodka::utilities::structs::random_values`

+This is the structure responsible for storing random values for `vodka::utilities::genvyid()`.
+It is automatically generated.

+**Attributes:**
+- `std::uint64_t rand1` : the first random value
+- `std::uint64_t rand2` : the second random value
+- `std::uint64_t rand3` : the third random value

+---

-### `boost::uuids::uuid vodka::utilities::genvyid()`
+### `std::string vodka::utilities::genvyid()`

-This function is used to generate UID for all the elements inside the Vodka transcoder and vodka-lib.
-These UID can be directly translated into `std::string` using `std::to_string`.
+This function is used to generate VYID for all the elements inside the Vodka transcoder and vodka-lib.
+This is the function that should be used in order for the generation to be fast and smooth and the usage of the function to be simple.

 ---